Working with others restores and preserves our natural resources.

 Goat Fish in Patch Reef Lagoon Photo by: JE Maragos

-Management on Rose Atoll would not be possible without a few very important partnerships.
+Management on Rose Atoll would not be possible without the help of:

-American Samoa Department of Marine and Wildlife Resources help by conducting bird surveys, habitat surveys, and algae surveys, controlling coconuts, and helped to remove the shipwreck.
+American Samoa Department of Marine and Wildlife Resources to conduct bird, habitat and algae surveys, control coconuts, and help to remove shipwrecks.

-American Samoa Historic Preservation Office conducts archeological surveys.
+American Samoa Historic Preservation Office to conduct archaeological surveys.

-U.S. Geological Survey performs surveys for insects and other arthropods and controlling introduced ants.
+U.S. Geological Survey to perform surveys for insects and control introduced ants.

-NOAA National Marine Fisheries Service tags turtles to monitor them via satellite, conducts coral surveys and fish surveys to monitor the health of the reef.
+NOAA National Marine Fisheries Service to tag turtles to monitor them via satellite and conduct coral and fish surveys to monitor the health of the reef.

-National Park Service also helps perform coral surveys, as well as monitors the hermit crabs.
-They also control coconuts and help preserve pisonia trees.
+National Park Service to help perform coral surveys. monitor the hermit crabs, control coconuts and help preserve pisonia trees.